ljm234/kallpa-pcac-APP-v.-0.1/README.md

 - Active card uses a subtle scale loop with easing (replaces aggressive pulse) for a premium feel.

 ### Accessibility & Polish
-- Buttons include `accessibilityLabel` text.
+Buttons include `accessibilityLabel` text.
-- Reduced logging noise; easy to route to a debug logger if desired.
+Logging output is minimized and can be routed to a debug logger if required.

 ### Performance
 - FlatList optimization using `getItemLayout`.